-TripAdvisor Inc Annual Shareholders Meeting Transcript
+Tripadvisor Inc Annual Shareholders Meeting Transcript

 Stephen Kaufer - TripAdvisor, Inc. - Co-founder, President, CEO & Director

 Good morning.
-I'm Steve Kaufer, President and CEO of TripAdvisor, Inc. On behalf of our officers, directors and employees, we welcome you to TripAdvisor 2020 Annual Meeting of Stockholders.
+I'm Steve Kaufer, President and Chief Executive Officer of TripAdvisor, Inc. On behalf of our officers, directors and employees, we welcome you to TripAdvisor's 2021 Annual Meeting of Shareholders.
 Thank you for joining us.

-We are doing things differently this year.
-Due to concerns for the health and safety of our employees, directors and shareholders as a result of the pandemic, we are holding this annual meeting virtually via live audio webcast.
-Our directors have been invited and members of the management, representatives of KPMG are attending this meeting remotely.
 The business of the meeting will follow the order shown on the agenda available on the web portal.
-Specifically, the purpose of this meeting is, first, to elect the 9 directors named in the proxy statement,
+Specifically, the purpose of this meeting is to elect 10 directors named in the proxy statement, each to serve for a 1-year term from the date of their election and until such director's succession is elected or until such director's earlier resignation or removal.
+Two, to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+Three, to approve an amendment to the TripAdvisor, Inc. 2018 Stock and Annual

 |Access to All Earning Calls and Stock Analysis